Making-Sense-Info/Varese/use-cases/cdsp-1.md

 ## What do we want to represent?

+We want to represent the organisation at high level.

 - Detail on what specific aspects of variable representation are important in the context (e.g. lineage, evolutions of concept or representation, etc.)

 ## Example in pseudo-DDI